Renovation

 Have you noticed how the colour ‘grey’ or ‘shades of grey‘ is prevalent in new home build developments?

-George Clarke from of The Restoration Man and Amazing Places fame says colour in the home really does reflect the homeowner’s personality.
-George is a product ambassador for Truedor composite doors and in his contribution to their blog he says don’t be afraid to make bold colour decisions in your home, starting with your front door.
+George Clarke, of The Restoration Man and Amazing Places fame, says colour in the home really does reflect the homeowner’s personality.
+George is a product ambassador for Truedor composite doors, and in his contribution to their blog, he says don’t be afraid to make bold colour decisions in your home, starting with your front door.

 Front Doors

-Popular door colours are shades of grey, purples and blues with black and white also popular choices.
+Popular door colours are shades of grey, purple, and blue, with black and white also being popular choices.

-The colour black will never go out of style and it suggests strength, power, and timelessness.
+The colour black will never go out of style and suggests strength, power, and timelessness.

-White is a very common colour in homes and front doors.
+White is a prevalent colour in homes and front doors.
 It is a simple but neutral colour that offers a clean feel to a property.
-White used throughout the house offers a fresh ‘light’ feel and natural brightness, it’s also the best contrast colour to show off darker shades of the ever-popular grey.
+White used throughout the house offers a fresh ‘light’ feel and natural brightness; it’s also the best contrast colour to show off darker shades of the ever-popular grey.

-Blue is also a colour that is very common in homes and gives that calming feel.
+Blue is also a very common colour in homes and gives a calming feel.
 It has long been known for exuding trust and stability.
-Similar to many other colours in the list, it has been timeless and remains as popular as ever.
-It is also another great way of upgrading a property through the use of colour.
+Similar to many other colours on the list, it is timeless and remains as popular as ever.
+It is also another great way of upgrading a property through colour.

-Brown has long been used as a popular colour as a front door to give that robust and secure feeling.
+Brown has long been a popular front door colour to give a robust and secure feeling.
 It is also now being used in the home as it gives a minimalist feel and is perfect as a core colour as it can work with many other colours.
-An example is a dark brown with white, which together can instantly enhance the feel of a room with brightness and that modern look.
+An example is dark brown with white, which together can instantly enhance the feel of a room with brightness and that modern look.

-Purple is also a colour that is becoming more commonly used, especially with front doors, as it offers a real modern feel.
-It is a rich colour and adds personality to a property, making it stand out from the rest of the crowd.
-Purple as a colour speaks volumes and can also be added to many neutral colours such as white.
+Purple is also becoming more commonly used, especially with front doors, as it offers a real modern feel.
+It is a rich colour that adds personality to a property, making it stand out from the rest of the crowd.
+Purple speaks volumes and can also be added to many neutral colours, such as white.

 Summary

-Homeowners keen to add their style to a home can do so with colour.
-It’s not just interior decorating where colour can make a difference.
-Just making subtle choices like a bold coloured door can reflect your personality yet keep you on good terms with the neighbours!
+Homeowners keen to add style to a home can do so with colour.
+Colour can make a difference in more than just interior decorating.
+Making subtle choices like a bold-coloured door can reflect your personality yet keep you on good terms with the neighbours!